iVis-at-Bilkent/cytoscape.js-layout-utilities/README.md

 ## Description

-This Cytoscape.js extension provides miscellenaous layout utilities in order to manage the placement of nodes without layout information.
+This Cytoscape.js extension provides miscellenaous layout utilities in order to manage the placement of nodes or components without layout information.

 Sometimes, your graph will have a pre-calculated layout but changes (addition and/or deletion of nodes and edges) will require an *incremental* layout to adjust the existing layout according to these changes.
 However, often times, the new nodes do not have a good initial position for incremental layout (randomize: false) to produce successful results.
-Following layout methods try to choose the best position for any node without a previous layout, so that subsequent incremental layout can achieve this.
+Some utility methods in this library try to choose the best position for any node without a previous layout, so that subsequent incremental layout can achieve this.

-When doing so, these methods use the following heuristics:
+When doing so, these methods use the following heuristics [1]:

 - If a new node without layout has a *single* neighbor with layout information,  the idea is to split the neighboring space around the single neighbor into quadrants and scoring how crowded each quadrant is, and placing the new node in least crowded quadrant.